shubham0490/Dowry-System-WebApp/README.md

 # Dowry-System-WebApp
-A mini website given to us for college project
+A website given to us for a college mini project.
+#Title
+Effects of Dowry System on our Society.